Meet Michelle From Barefoot In The Pines

 After leaving the bakery I worked in the corporate world for a bit all while starting my own bakery "Ragamuffins Baking Co".
 There I specialized in cheesecakes, cookies, and custom cakes.

-After having my kiddo in 2017, I became a stay-at-home mom, and I persued my passion for recipe development and educating others on how to make simple dishes, confidently and successfully.
+After having my kiddo in 2017, I became a stay-at-home mom, and I pursued my passion for recipe development and educating others on how to make simple dishes, confidently and successfully.
 I'm also currently a recipe developer for the websites Mashed and Health Digest.
 I still can't believe I get to call this "work"!

 Well, it shouldn't be a secret that I'm obsessed with cooking--especially baking.